 Introducing San Diego

 Whoosh – here comes a skateboarder.
 And there goes a wet-suited surfer toting his board to the break, while a Chanel-clad lady lifts a coffee cup off a porcelain saucer.
-San Diego’s coastal communities offer all that and more.
+Downtown San Diego and its nearby coastal communities offer all that and more.

-The city of Coronado, with its landmark 1888 Hotel del Coronado and one of America’s top-rated beaches, sits across San Diego Bay from Downtown, accessible via a long bridge or a short ferry ride.
+The city of Coronado, with its landmark 1888 Hotel del Coronado and top-rated beach, sits across San Diego Bay from Downtown.
 At the entrance to the bay, Point Loma has sweeping views across sea and city from the Cabrillo National Monument.
 Mission Bay, northwest of Downtown, has lagoons, parks and recreation from waterskiing to camping and the world-famous SeaWorld.
 The nearby coast – Ocean, Mission and Pacific Beaches – epitomizes the SoCal beach scene.

 Comic-Con 2010: the geek shall inherit...San Diego